 Belize is quite simply a birder’s paradise.
-Formerly known as British Honduras, this small Central American country remains a member of the Commonwealth and a popular destination for tourists.
-Bordered on its western side by Mexico and Guatemala, and on the east by the Caribbean Sea (and the second longest barrier reef in the world), Belize forms part of the Mesoamerican Biological Corridor stretching from Mexico to Panama.
-For such a relatively small country Belize has a small population which ensures there are extensive areas of good habitat to be found.
-Indeed, some 60% of the country is covered by forest and only around 20% by cultivation or settlements.
-In addition, Belize has been proactive in protecting it natural resources and today some 37% of the land mass is covered by some level of protection.
+Formerly known as British Honduras, this small Central American country is a popular destination for tourists.
+Bordered on its western side by Mexico and Guatemala, and on the east by the Caribbean Sea (and the second-longest barrier reef in the world), Belize forms the northern part of the Mesoamerican Biological Corridor which stretches from Mexico to Panama.
+Belize has a small human population, which ensures there are still extensive areas of native habitat to be found.
+In fact, some 60% of the country is covered by forest.
+In addition, Belize has been proactive in protecting its natural resources, and today some 37% of its native habitat falls under some level of protection.

-Our tour takes us all around this little gem of a country from Crooked Tree in the north, to Crystal Paradise in the west, Blue Hole in the centre of the country and Mayflower Bocawina National park in the east.
-The ancient Mayan culture can be seen across the landscape of Belize and we’ll spend a day amidst the wonderful ruins at Caracol, as well as lesser known archaeological sites.
-With some delightful lodges, easy trails through lush habitats, and exciting resident and migratory birds, we are assured of a wonderful birding tour.
+Our tour takes us all around this little gem of a country; from Crooked Tree and La Milpa in the north; to the Caracol and Mountain Pine Ridge in the west; Blue Hole NP in the centre of the country; and Mayflower Bocawina National Park in the south and east.
+The ancient Maya culture is written large across the landscape of Belize, and we’ll spend a day amid the wonderful ruins at Caracol, as well as lesser known archaeological sites.
+With some delightful lodges, easy trails through productive habitats, and a number of scintillating birds, we are assured a wonderful birding tour – you better Belize it!

-Day 7: Today we drive to Caracol.
-It was in 1937 that a logger came across the hidden Mayan remains deep in the jungle here.
-Subsequent excavations revealed a huge site covering some 200 square kilometres that contains a wealth of ancient buildings, including the highest manmade structure in Belize today – the Caana Sky Palace.
-We’ll take some time to explore the ancient site, and to look for many of the birds that make this location their home.
-Keel-Billed Motmot, Crested Guan, Great Curassow and the fabulous Ocellated Turkey are some of the gems we should locate.
+Day 8: Today we’ll drive to Caracol!
+It was in 1937 that a logger came across these hidden Maya remains deep in the jungle.
+Subsequent excavations revealed a huge site covering some 75 square miles and containing a wealth of ancient buildings, including the highest man-made structure in Belize today – the Caana Sky Palace.
+We’ll take time to explore the ancient site, and to look for many of the birds that make this location their home including Keel-Billed Motmot, Crested Guan, Great Curassow and the fabulous Ocellated Turkey.

-Not far away are some pools we have the opportunity to see a variety of birds including Tody Motmot, Buff-throated Foliage gleaner, Black-cheeked Woodpecker, Golden-hooded Tanager, Rufous Piha, Rusty Sparrow, Olive-backed Sparrow, Green-backed Sparrow, Bat Falcon, Gray-headed Kite, Great Black Hawk.
+Nearby pools are attractive to a variety of birds including Tody Motmot, Buff-throated Foliage gleaner, Black-cheeked Woodpecker, Golden-hooded Tanager, Ruddy-tailed Flycatcher, Rufous Piha, Rusty Sparrow, Olive and Green-backed Sparrows, Bat Falcon, Gray-headed Kite, and Great Black Hawk.
 Some years we encounter large flocks of Scarlet Macaws moving between feeding and nesting areas nearby.
 Night at Mariposa Jungle Lodge.

-Day 8: We’ll depart in the morning heading for the Mayflower Bocawina National Park.
-On the way we call in at Blue Hole National Park.
-Besides the famous blue hole – a deep limestone pool set in the forest – there are a number of hiking trails which we’ll explore looking for White Hawk, Spotted-Wood Quail, Crested Guans, Northern Royal flycatcher, Barred, and Great Antshrikes, Emerald Toucanet, Slaty-tailed Trogons, and Cinnamon, and Rose-throated Becards.
-Night at Night at Bocawina Lodge.
+Day 9: We’ll depart in the morning heading for the Mayflower Bocawina National Park.
+On the way we’ll stop at Blue Hole National Park for some birding.
+Besides the famous blue hole – a deep limestone pool set in the forest – there are a number of hiking trails which we’ll explore in the hope of finding Purple-crowned Fairy, Spotted-Wood Quail, Crested Guan, Northern Royal and Sulphur-rumped Flycatchers, Barred, and Great Antshrikes, Emerald Toucanet, Slaty-tailed Trogon, and Orange-billed Sparrow.
+Night at Bocawina Lodge.

-We’ll spend a morning birding in the Jaguar reserve where some of the birds we hope to see Crested Guan, White-collared Manakin, Scarlet-rumped (formerly Passerini’s) Tanager, Crimson-collared Tanager, Hook-billed Kite, Rufous-breasted Spinetail.
-Orange billed sparrow, Black faced Grosbeak, Chestnut-headed Oropendola, along with Dot-winged Antwren and Dusky Antbird.
-This area is very birdy, and with over 200 species having been recorded here, we are guaranteed a bird-filled time.
+We’ll spend a morning birding in the Jaguar Reserve where we hope to see Crested Guan, White-collared Manakin, Scarlet-rumped (formerly Passerini’s) Tanager, Crimson-collared Tanager, Hook-billed Kite, Rufous-breasted Spinetail, Orange-billed Sparrow, Black-faced Grosbeak, Chestnut-headed Oropendola, Dot-winged Antwren, and Dusky Antbird.
+Well over 200 species of birds have been recorded here, so we are guaranteed a bird-filled ending to our trip.
 Night at Bocawina Lodge.